 6. ‘You make what you measure’.
 Keep track of the numbers and avoid generalities.
 The numbers will tell you what’s working and what’s not.

 7. ‘Spend little’.
-Keep your overheads low as possible.
+Keep your overhead as low as possible.

 8. ‘Get ramen profitable’.
-Start making profit, it doesn’t matter how small.
-According to Graham, ramen profitable means a startup makes just enough to pay the founders’ living expenses.
+Start making a profit, it doesn’t matter how small.
+According to Graham, ramen profitability means a startup makes just enough to pay the founders’ living expenses.

 11. ‘Don’t give up.
-The most important skill’.
-Persistence is often credited by many successful entrepreneurs, like Steve Jobs or Herman Mashaba, for being the secret behind their success.
+The most important skill.
+Persistence is often credited by many successful entrepreneurs, like Steve Jobs or Herman Mashaba, as the secret behind their success.

 12. ‘Deals fall through‘.
 As the saying goes, don’t count your chickens until they hatch.
 In his essay, Graham says it’s very dangerous to morale to start to depend on deals closing, “not just because they so often don’t, but because it makes them less likely to”, he adds.